 This can be avoided by implementing a regular, documented cleaning and maintenance schedule to help your equipment run longer and more efficiently.

 Since energy misuse can account to so much wasted money spent each year, here are a few more tips for the use within your restaurant:

-– Fully load your equipment for each use (example, try filling up your dishwasher to capacity before you set it to wash)
+– Fully load your equipment for each use.
+For example, try filling up your dishwasher to capacity before you set it to wash.

 The selection and usage of your lighting sources can be one of the easiest and most cost-efficient ways of reducing energy consumption.
 Lighting, alone, can take up to approximately 11% of a restaurants energy bill and 40% of the facilities energy usage.

-Making an effort to turn off the lights in unoccupied areas, using light dimmers during hours of operation where daylight is efficient, or installing occupancy sensors in less-busy spaces such as closets, storage, break rooms, and customer restrooms are also a few contributions that require minimal effort.
+There are also a few contributions that require minimal effort.
+You can turn off the lights in unoccupied areas and use light dimmers during hours of operation where daylight is efficient.
+Additionally, try installing occupancy sensors in less-busy spaces like closets, storage, break rooms, and customer restrooms.

 Changing your habits can not only boost your profit line, but also protect our environment!
-It will not take long to find that your new focus on energy efficiency will improve profitability, reduce greenhouse gas emissions, conserve our planet’s natural resources, and make you feel great about it.
+It will not take long to find that your new focus on energy efficiency will improve profitability.
+Moreover, it will reduce greenhouse gas emissions, conserve our planet’s natural resources, and make you feel great about it.